urban-tep/documentation/source/community-guide/platform/geobrowser.rst

 .. req:: TS-FUN-270
 	:show:

-	This section describe the data package web widget.
+	This section describes the data package web widget.

 Results can be dragged fron the left table to the basket.
 Then the basket can be saved as a new data package and shared with other users.
 Saved Data packages can then be loaded into the basket. (see :doc:`data <../data>` for more details)